Manhattan skyline at dusk seen from across the East River with the Empire State Building lit

 9.8Location

-Why for business — John Jacob Astor IV opened the St. Regis in 1904 and the brand's flagship has remained on this corner of 55th Street and Fifth Avenue for 120 years.
-Two hundred and thirty-eight rooms and suites, every one with the St. Regis butler service — a 24-hour per-floor butler who unpacks…
+Why for business: John Jacob Astor IV opened the St. Regis in 1904 and the brand's flagship has remained on this corner of 55th Street and Fifth Avenue for 120 years.
+Two hundred and thirty-eight rooms and suites, every one with the St. Regis butler service, a 24-hour per-floor butler who unpacks, presses, and handles the coffee tray at any hour.

 Best room: Astor Suite (one-bedroom flagship) or Presidential Suite for the corner two-bedroom layout.